Hospitality to Strangers

 In our world today, this same need doesn’t exist in the same way because of the availability of traveling accommodations.
 Nevertheless, the principle remains and Christians should seek ways to show hospitality in accordance with the needs of modern times.

 Jesus and His disciples received hospitality during their traveling ministry (Matthew 10:9-10).
 And the early missionaries also received hospitality as they spread the truth from place to place (Acts 2:44-45; 28:7).
-In today’s age, to be hospitable could also include opening one’s home for church activities when there is a need (Titus 1:8; 1 Timothy 3:2).
+In today’s age, to be hospitable could also include opening one’s home for church activities when there is a need and for church members (Titus 1:8; 1 Timothy 3:2).

 Jesus taught His children that the second greatest commandment is to “love your neighbor as yourself” (Matthew 22:39).
 The believers are “God’s workmanship, created in Christ Jesus to do good works” (Ephesians 2:10).
 As they serve and attend to the needs of others and minster to them, they have the promise that God will certainly reward them in heaven (Matthew 25:35).

 Check out our Bible Answers page for more information on a variety of topics.